-1.2 General overview of RESTART-DCM
+1.4 General overview of RESTART-DCM

 The RESTART-DCM approach follows a fixed structure.
-First, the assessment is scheduled, which includes a parent interview, a parent-child interaction analysis and child assessment (see Paragraph 2, The assessment).
+First, the assessment is scheduled, which includes a parent interview, a parent-child interaction analysis and child assessment (see paragraph 2, The assessment).
 Once the assessment has been completed, a parent conference is scheduled at which the parent(s) is (are) informed in detail of the assessment findings.
-In addition, parent-child special time and the logbook are introduced (see Paragraph 3, The first parent conference).
+In addition, parent-child special time and the logbook are introduced (see paragraph 3, The first parent conference).
 This parent conference 'bridges' the assessment and RESTART-DCM therapy.

-The RESTART-DCM therapy is structured into 3 phases (I-III).
-Each therapy program starts with Phase 1 (see Paragraph 5, Phase I: Reducing the Demands).
-The goal of Phase 1 is to reduce the Demands imposed by the people in the child's communication environment or self-imposed by the child himself.
-Conditions are created on a structural (more frequent) basis, providing "a fluency enhancing environment" in which the child can speak fluently according to his Capacities at that moment, initiating a learning process.
-The Demands that apply to the specific child in question are reduced through counselling and training of the parents, and other important figures with influence on the child.
-Phase II of the therapy (see Paragraph 6, Phase II: Increasing the Capacities) consists of explicit training of the child's Capacities for fluent speech.
+The RESTART-DCM therapy is structured into two phases.
+Each therapy program starts with Phase 1 (see paragraph 5, Phase I: Reducing the Demands).
+The goal of Phase 1 is to reduce the external Demands; in other words, the Demands in the child's communication environment.
+Conditions are created on a structural (more frequent) basis designed to make it possible for the child to express himself freely on the basis of his Capacities at that moment.
+The Demands that apply to the specific child in question are reduced through counselling and training of the parents, and other important figures of influence in the child's life.
+Phase II of the therapy (see paragraph 6, Phase II: increasing the Capacities) consists of explicit training of the child's Capacities to make it possible to speak with greater ease.
 This is added to Phase I, if needed.
-Hence, while training the Capacities of the child, the speech therapist will also maintain the progress made during Phase 1 with regard to reducing Demands.
-To this end, throughout the treatment she will ensure the Demands level is reduced when communicating with the child - until explicitly fading this out.
+Hence, while training the Capacities of the child, the speech therapist will also maintain the progress made during Phase 1 with regard to reducing external Demands.
+To this end, throughout the treatment she will ensure the Demands level is reduced when she communicates with the child - until explicitly fading this behaviour out.
 During Phase II of the program, reducing the Demands on the child's communication in daily life will remain a fixed point of discussion in a therapy session.
-Phase III (see Paragraph 7, Phase III: Working more directly on fluency) occurs when reducing Demands (Phase I) and increasing the child's Capacities (Phase II) have proven not to be sufficient to overcome the stuttering.
-In Phase III of the treatment, a more direct approach will be used to improve speech fluency.
-This, too, will take the form of modelling.
-The child gains experience with slightly different types of speech as part of a game.

-Note: The modifications in speech behaviour that parents are taught during Phase I are temporary adjustments.
+speech behaviour that parents are taught during Phase I are temporary adjustments.
 These are intended to enable the child to achieve a better balance between Demands and Capacities.
 The modifications, such as articulating exceptionally slowly, may feel abnormal to parents.
-Indeed, they are 'abnormal': it is therapy: the adjustments are necessary in connection with the child's reduced Capacities for speech fluency and tapered off under supervision at the end of the treatment.
+Indeed, they are 'abnormal'; it is therapy: the adjustments are necessary in connection with the child's reduced Capacities for easy speech and tapered off under supervision at the end of the treatment.